First-year Ph.D. courses

 I cover business cycle facts, the Real Business Cycle (RBC) model, applications of dynamic programming to the NGM and RBC, calibration/evaluation of the RBC, early extensions of the RBC, complete markets, aggregation, asset pricing, the consumption CAPM, welfare costs of business cycles, incomplete markets, self-insurance and precautionary savings, and heterogeneous agent models.

-Please note that the following lecture notes for Macro Analysis 1 build directly on the dynamic programming lecture notes that I teach in Math Methods.
+The following lecture notes for Macro Analysis 1 build directly on the dynamic programming lecture notes that I teach in Math Methods found above.